 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review Adobe Security Bulletin APSB10-14 and to update to Adobe Flash Player 10.1 to help mitigate the risks.
+US-CERT encourages users and administrators to review Adobe Security Advisory APSB11-12 and Adobe Security Advisory APSB11-11 and apply any necessary updates to help mitigate the risks.